zhoupb01/llm-keyvault/README.en.md

 - Powerful search and filtering capabilities

 ### Data Security
-- Local storage, data never leaves your device
+- 🔒 **100% Local Storage** - All key data is stored only in your browser locally, **NEVER sent to any backend server**
+- 🛡️ **Privacy Protection** - Data stays completely on your device, ensuring your API keys are absolutely secure
-- Import/export functionality for backup
+- 📤 **Import/Export** - Support for import/export functionality for local backup
-- Key content can be hidden/shown
+- 👁️ **Content Hiding** - Key content can be hidden/shown to prevent leakage
-- Secure status toggle mechanism
+- 🔐 **Security Mechanism** - Secure status toggle mechanism to prevent accidental operations

 ## 🌍 Internationalization